Chuck Billy 'n' Folks: Media

 A line of products such as toys, clothing and software are also commonly sold as part of the Monica's Gang products.
 In 1965 two picture books were released by publisher FTD, one starring Cousin Benny and the other starring Chuck Billy, who was part of a series of books inspired the Mauricio de Sousa's characters.
 In 1971 a song to Chuck Billy was composed for the album "A Bandinha da Turma da Mônica".
 The series also has an almanac with classic stories which is published since 1981 by the publisher Abril (now Panini).
 The series also had some special comic books in the '90s by Editora Globo.

 In the videogames Chuck Billy is a playable character in the Brazilian adaptation of the game Wonder Boy III: The Dragon's Trap (known as Turma da Mônica em o Resgate) replacing the Lizard-Man form.
 He is also playable in the 2018 game Mônica e a Guarda dos Coelhos.

 In 2013 a graphical novel based on the Chuck Billy 'n' Folks characters titled: Chico Bento - Pavor Espaciar, was released as part of the Graphic MSP.
 Another graphical novel titled Chico Bento - Arvorada was released in 2017 made by Orlandeli.
 Arvorada had a sequel in 2021 called Chico Bento - Verdade.

 Animation

 The first appearances of the characters in animation were in TV commercials in the 60s.
 Several animated adaptations of the comics were adapted into episodes in films such as As Novas Aventuras da Turma da Mônica, Chico Bento, Oia a Onça! and Cine Gibi 2, in total there were 12 episodes focused on Chuck Billy between 1986 and 2005 with some shorts made exclusively for DVDs.
 Chuck Billy also makes a cameo in the Monica's Gang's 2007 animated film: Uma Aventura no Tempo.

-Chuck Billy, Zeke, Rosie Lee and some animals appear occasionally or star in some episodes of the webcartoon Monica Toy.
-Ma Megg, the Chuck Billy's pet chicken, also appears as one of the protagonists of the webcartoon Biduzidos.
+Chuck Billy, Zeke, Rosie Lee and some animals appear occasionally or star in some episodes of the web cartoon Monica Toy.
+Ma Megg, the Chuck Billy's pet chicken, also appears as one of the protagonists of the web cartoon Biduzidos.